|

 about how your plates’ ink color(s) will look, we

-can send a color inkjet proof ahead of time.
+can send a paper inkjet proof ahead of time.
 This will give you

 be relied on for color verification decisions.